prakash-data-analytics/Sales-Performance-Analysis/README.md

 - Sita is the top-performing salesperson.

-### Dash Board for - Sales Data set
+### Dash Board for - Sales Dataset
 <img width="692" height="302" alt="image" src="https://github.com/user-attachments/assets/0e161edf-b398-4370-88ad-dcde4d18a7db" />

-- As per Data cretaed Sales data report dashboard.
-- In this dashboard i kept the silcers , in this silcers we can select region , product and sales person wise .
-- then it will display the results.
+* This dashboard is created based on the sales dataset.
+* I have added slicers to filter the data dynamically.
+* Using the slicers, we can analyze sales by region, product, and salesperson.
+* The dashboard helps to easily understand performance and trends.
+* This report provides interactive insights for decision making.
+* It shows region-wise, product-wise, and person-wise sales performance.
+* Users can quickly identify top-performing areas and products.

 ## Conclusion
 This project demonstrates Excel-based data analysis using pivot tables to derive meaningful business insights.